tytydraco/yessleep/out/Im_very_nervous_about_telling_my_parents_what_I_saw_after_our_block_party.md

 But for everything that I was afraid of saying at first, I’m absolutely terrified of making any noise that might indicate someone else is in the house now.

 Because when I walked out of my room to use the bathroom, I saw it again.
 I ran to the bathroom again.
 I’m locked in here again.
+The light switch is working.
+I’m dead awake.

 And my parents’ door doesn’t lock.